 Infections of the breast known as mastitis is more common in women who are lactating (breastfeeding).
 The skin of the areola (nipple region) in these women cracks during nursing.
-Bacteria can enter through these cracks and cause infections, which may be seen as lumps. b) Injuries
+Bacteria can enter through these cracks and cause infections, which may be seen as lumps.

 Trauma-inflicted breast injuries can cause tiny blood vessels to rupture leading to localized bleeding inside the breast.
 The resulting hematoma may appear as a lump.
 Trauma can also lead to fat necrosis when the fat cells in the breast tissue are damaged.
 This too can appear as a lump in the breast.

 Some benign breast lumps are usually either due to:

 ► Fibroadenomas (non-cancerous growth)

 ► Cysts (fluid–filled sacs in breast tissue)

 ► or due to Fibrocystic changes.

 ► Inflammation of the skin on the breast